 Students should request leave of absence (LOA) when they need to interrupt their studies to accommodate educational goals or extenuating circumstances.
 Leaves of absence should also be discussed with the student’s faculty advisor, to ensure the advisor is aware of the student’s plans.
 Leave will be granted for all students called to active duty in the US military.
 Medical leaves of absence will also be granted, with a medical affidavit.

 Students who register through PSU follow PSU Leave of Absence policies and processes.
 The Graduate Leave of Absence Request form can be found here.
-It must be submitted to PSU’s Office of Graduate Studies no later than the Friday of the second week of the term for which the leave of absence should take effect.
+It must be submitted to PSU Graduate School no later than the Friday of the second week of the term for which the leave of absence should take effect.

 Students who register through OHSU follow the OHSU Voluntary Leave of Absence & Withdrawal policy and procedure.
 (02-70-030).
 The Withdrawal or Leave of Absence Form is available on the OHSU Registrar’s website.
 It must be submitted to the OHSU Registrar’s Office no later than the Friday of the second week of the term for which leave is requested.
 A student may request leave for a maximum of one year (four consecutive quarters).
 Extensions beyond a year require a student to submit a new request, and approval is not guaranteed.
 Students who wish to initiate a leave of absence during a term in-progress should first contact their program director.